boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 A self-signed certificate requires the client to authorize the connection, which is usually a "click OK to continue" dialog box and is a trust on first use (TOFU) solution.
 While it is possible the user verifies the certificate matches expectations, this seldom occurs.
+The certificate warnings are normalized by users which weakens security overall.

 R-REDUCE-CA: yes, public CA's are not used at all.